CalebBap/k-color_images_generator/README.md

 ### Installation
 1. Clone or download this repository
-2. Navigate to the directory in which the repository was downloaded/installed in MATLAB
+2. In MATLAB, navigate to the directory in which the repository was downloaded/installed
-3. Run the GUI script in MATLAB
+3. Use the Run button to start the GUI script

 ### Usage
-Using the application's GUI you can select the image you wish to process, enter how many colours you would like the output image to contain as well as the maximum number of time the k-means clustering algorithm can iterate.
+Using the application's GUI you can select the image you wish to process, enter how many colours you would like the output image to contain and set the maximum number of times the k-means clustering algorithm can iterate.
 Once processed, the image can then be saved.